Stoxum/casinocoin-dev-portal/content/tutorial-stm-implementation-cheat-sheet.md

 ## Overview

-CasinoCoin commands can be executed via the commandline daemon, json-rpc or a websocket connection.
+Stoxum commands can be executed via the commandline daemon, json-rpc or a websocket connection.

 **Note:** This document uses examples via the commandline.

 ## Important Information

-* The public address (account_id) will always starts with a lowercase '`c`' instead of the uppercase '`C`' as used by classic casinocoin.
+* The public address (account_id) will always starts with a lowercase '`c`' instead of the uppercase '`C`' as used by classic stoxum.
 * The daemon is _NOT_ a wallet!
 So an exchange must safeguard its own private keys per account!

 # Most used commands for exchanges